-Chemicals and other materials posing a hazard if released into the environment are to be identified and managed to ensure their safe handling, movement, storage, use, recycling or reuse and disposal.
+Chemicals and other materials posing a hazard to humans or the environment are to be identified, labelled and managed to ensure their safe handling, movement, storage, use, recycling or reuse and disposal.
 Supplier shall comply with local laws and regulations prohibiting or controlling the use of particular chemicals and other materials.

-3.4 Wastewater and Solid Waste
+3.4 Solid Waste